 Assassin's Creed Odyssey is the most recent edition to the epic Assassin's Creed RPG franchise.
 Odyssey is set during the Peloponnesian War and sees you stepping into the sandals of either Alexios or Kassandra as they try to uncover the truth about their history while navigating the turbulent world of Ancient Greece as a mercenary.

-Odyssey is a graphically stunning PS4 game which will take you to the heart of Ancient Greece – easily securing it a place in our collection of the best PlayStation 4 games.
-Just make sure you have the time to play it because there's over 100 hours of content to enjoy here.
+Odyssey is a graphically stunning PS4 game that will take you to the heart of Ancient Greece – easily securing it a place in our collection of the best PlayStation 4 games.
+Just make sure you have the time to play it because there are over 100 hours of content to enjoy here.

 If you need a colorful, HDR-ready showcase for the system, this is it.